-- 1. Start the Oracle WebLogic Server installer. - In the Welcome screen, click Next. - In the Choose Middleware Home Directory screen, do the following: - Select Create a New Middleware Home. - For Middleware Home Directory, enter MW\HOME.
+- 2. In the Welcome screen, click Next. - 3.
+In the Choose Middleware Home Directory screen, do the following: - Select Create a New Middleware Home. - For Middleware Home Directory, enter MW\HOME.

 Note: ORACLE\BASE is the base directory under which Oracle products are installed.
 The recommended value is /u01/app/oracle.
 See Section 2.3, "Shared Storage and Recommended Directory Structure" for more information.